Atlas Runa

 3. Cozy Mandarin

-Spotify | Apple Podcasts Best for: Learners who want short, daily immersion that's actually calibrated to their level
+Spotify | Apple Best for: Learners who want short, daily immersion that's actually calibrated to their level

 The full title says it plainly: Cozy Mandarin — Acquire Real Chinese at Intermediate Level, and Get Better at it.
 Hosted by Clara, a native speaker, the show releases short daily episodes in Mandarin at a pace and vocabulary density that's been deliberately tuned for intermediate learners.

 Transcripts are free at cozymandarin.com, which makes active review practical.
-The daily cadence is a real feature: short daily exposure consistently outperforms longer weekly sessions for language retention, and this is one of very few intermediate-focused feeds committed to that frequency.
+The daily cadence is a real feature: short daily exposure consistently outperforms longer weekly sessions for language retention, and this is one of very few B1–B2-focused feeds committed to that frequency.
 Active through 2026.

 4. Dashu Mandarin Podcast (大叔中文)

-Spotify | Apple Podcasts Best for: Learners ready for full-Chinese immersion who are tired of hand-holding
+Spotify | Apple Best for: Learners ready for full-Chinese immersion who are tired of hand-holding

 Three Chinese teachers.
 No English.
 That's the pitch, and it works.
-Dashu Mandarin speaks entirely in Mandarin at the HSK 3–4 proficiency range — fast enough to feel real, slow enough to be followable, and structurally clean enough that even unfamiliar vocabulary can often be decoded from context.
+Dashu Mandarin speaks entirely in Standard Chinese at the HSK 3–4 proficiency range — fast enough to feel real, slow enough to be followable, and structurally clean enough that even unfamiliar vocabulary can often be decoded from context.
 Topics cover Chinese culture, history, social phenomena, and modern life.
 Episodes run 15–25 minutes.

 Pros: Full-Chinese immersion, excellent pace for intermediate learners, genuinely interesting topics, good for building Chinese-to-Chinese vocabulary associations Cons: No scaffolding — if you're below HSK 3, this will be overwhelming; no English safety net